GuangzheWen/web-softwaretools-plain/report/Process.md

    | As a dog lover, I hope the website could provide the function to search out the list of dogs, so that I focus more on them rather than cats, birds etc. | The search function allows users to find the type of pet they want more quickly, which will definitely improve the efficiency and experience of users using the website. |
    | As a big fan of online shopping, I want to create an account to buy pets, so that my transaction is guaranteed to be fair and open. | This can be considered an advanced feature of the site.
 But in the early stages of building a website, sending order information to an email seems like a good alternative. |

 Finally, we determined the features that need to be added to the website, which are: the feature of authenticating users as sellers or buyers, the feature of uploading pictures, the feature of modifying information, and the feature of querying specified pets.
 These features are put into our Product Backlog.

+4. The feature to be completed in the next Sprint is discussed and decided.
+That is to authenticate whether the operator is a customer or the pet store owner.

 #### Technical Log